-You need one room large enough for all to get together with the Mediator at start and finish, plus a second room for one party to retire to, leaving the larger room for the other party.
-Rooms should not be adjacent unless you are confident of the quality of sound insulation.
-You could use three rooms if you prefer.
+We need one room large enough for all to get together with the Mediator at the start and finish, plus a second room for one party to retire to, leaving the larger room for the other party.
+You may feel the process is more egalitarian if you arrange for three rooms rather than two.
+We try to avoid adjacent rooms unless we are confident of the quality of sound insulation.

 - Closing time